 Clean is healthy

 Planting amounts to nothing if the pots aren’t clean.
 No problem with new containers, but if your pots have already served, clean them diligently before assigning them to any new mission.
+Store unused pots in a garden shed to keep them from aging and breaking due to weather cycles.

 Wooden containers must be carefully scrubbed and treated with a non-toxic product, because rotting wood is usually a haven for fungus diseases and undesirable bacteria.
 Even accessories such as stakes and labels must be pristine.